uiuckimlab/Snapbot/ROS_Package/README.md

-Snapbot ROS Package
+Snapbot Hardware ROS Package

-"src" folder contains two ROS packages used for Snapbop.
+"src" folder contains two ROS packages used for running a Snapbot Hardware.

 1. Dynamixel SDK
  Snapbot has Dynamixel XM430-W210-T servo motors as its actuators.
 To run the servo motors, "Snapbot" package uses Dynamixel SDK.